 Not only that: immediately below it, the former entrance to the Thames is permanently sealed.
 The tall buildings in the distance belong to Canary Wharf, built on the site of the West India Docks (and shown in more detail in the folders called London 7 and London 9).

 Immediately downstream of the Shadwell Basin, the King Edward Memorial Park opened in 1922 on the site of the Shadwell Fish Market.
 It's a rare bit of green space in this part of London.

 The park was opened by King George and Queen Mary.
 A monument marks the spot and reads: "This park is dedicated to the use and enjoyment of the people of east London for ever."
 The missing medallion?
-Anybody's guess, but perhaps the royal couple.
+Anybody's guess.

 The park also has a monument to several mariners who set out from near this point.
 Hugh Willoughby in particular discovered Novaya Zemlya.
 That fact was deduced from the journals found on his ship the year after all hands, Willoughby included, froze to death in the winter of 1553-54.